 We must first dig deep into our existing definitions and perceptions of student engagement.
 Traditionally, we deemed students “engaged” when they were on task, participatory, and well behaved.
 While we’d love to see this occur in all of our classrooms, we must set our expectations for student engagement much higher.

 It’s our responsibility to help teachers move beyond superficial engagement and support them in creating cognitively engaging environments for all students.”

 We just need a few details and we’ll send it right over!

-Discovery Education’s dynamic professional development strengthens teacher effectiveness, empowers school leaders, and increases student engagement.
+Discovery Education’s dynamic professional learning strengthens teacher effectiveness, empowers school leaders, and increases student engagement.

 Learn More about Discovery Education’s Professional Learning